-- 4. An elected or appointed Governor shall normally hold office for a period of three years commencing immediately after the Annual Members' Meeting or Special Members' Meeting at which his election or appointment is announced - 5.
-For the purposes of these provisions concerning terms of office for elected or appointed Governors, "year" means a period commencing immediately after the conclusion of the Annual Members' Meeting or Special Members' Meeting and ending at the conclusion of the next Annual Members' Meeting or Special Members' Meeting - 6.
-An elected or appointed Governor may not stand again for re-election or re-appointment as a Governor until three years has elapsed since he resigned or he completed the maximum three terms or nine consecutive years as a Governor
+- 4. A Governor shall normally hold office for a period of three years commencing immediately after the Annual Members' Meeting or Special Members' Meeting at which his election or appointment is announced. - 5.
+For the purposes of these provisions concerning terms of office for Governors, "year" means a period commencing immediately after the conclusion of the Annual Members' Meeting or Special Members' Meeting and ending at the conclusion of the next Annual Members' Meeting or Special Members' Meeting, but in any event shall not exceed a period of 12 calendar months. - 6.
+A Governor may not stand again for re-election or re-appointment as a Governor until three years has elapsed since he resigned, or he completed the maximum three terms or nine Consecutive Years as a Governor. - A Governor may resign from office at any time during the term of office by giving notice in writing to the Trust Secretary save that if in the opinion of the Trust Secretary the Governor's conduct and tenure are or may become subject to review or investigation which may lead to his or her removal under paragraph 10 below, then any such notice of resignation will not be effective without the agreement of the Chairman or (if the Chairman is conflicted) the Deputy Chairman. - The Chairman or (if the Chairman is conflicted) the Deputy Chairman may suspend a Governor whose conduct and tenure are subject to review or investigation if in the opinion of the Chairman or the Deputy Chairman such review or investigation may lead to the Governor's removal under paragraph 10 below.